-4. Such arrangements involve the creation of a new unit (a "joint-venture") in which both government and non-government partners have equity stakes in a company managing a given infrastructure.
+4. Such arrangements involve the creation of a new unit (a "joint-venture") in which both government and non-government partners have equity stakes in a company managing a given infrastructure, or the private sector is taking control of an existing public undertaking.
 ESA95 rules, as supplemented by the Manual on government deficit and debt, give quite explicit provisions, notably as regards the treatment of flows between government and this unit.
 A "pure" joint-venture market entity with a strict equality in equity stakes is classified as a public corporation when government is judged to exercise a control over the general policy of the unit.